wsmolly/Data-Mining-HW1_final/Final_Data-Mining-HW1.md

 ![](Final_Data-Mining-HW1_files/figure-gfm/unnamed-chunk-30-1.png)<!-- -->

-According to my train-test split(0.1/0/9) 63AMG yield greater value of K, but since the sample is not very big, it depends on the random process that R assign the train/test split.
+According to my train-test split(0.1/0/9) 65 AMG yield greater value of K, but since the sample is not very big, it depends on the random process that R assign the train/test split.
 I think the reason that two trim has different values of K is mainly because 65 AMG has smaller data